The Nicest Things Artists Have Done For Me : [Special Thanks]

 FRIENDS, MENTORS, SUPPORTERS:

 1. Thank you to Chatham University for accepting me, a non-millennial, into the M.F.A. program.
-Special thanks to Sheila Squillante for being my Thesis Director, Paul Bilger and Sarah Shotland for being my readers and class professors.
-Thank you Marc Nieson for your patient assistance as my advisor.
+Special thanks to Sheila S. for being my Thesis Director, Paul B. and Sarah S. for being my readers and class professors.
+Thank you Marc N. for your patient assistance as my advisor.
 (I was a fiction and nonfiction major and had to decide which Thesis to write, a fiction or a nonfiction.
 It was a difficult process.)
 Hey, thank you to the other professors who taught classes.
-The work challenged my brain to build synapses connections: Sheryl St. Germain, Heather McNaugher, Lori Jakiela, and Dave Newman.
+The work challenged my brain to build synapses connections: Sheryl St. G., Heather M., Lori J., and Dave N..

-I've read a book by Sheryl St. Germain, Swamp Songs, a book by Sarah Shotland, Junkette, and a book by Lori Jakiela, Miss New York Has Everything.
+I've read books by a few of them so far: Swamp Songs, Junkette, Miss New York Has Everything, and Schoolhouse: Lessons on Love and Landscape.
 All are entertaining in their individual ways.
-I own books by Marc Nieson, Schoolhouse: Lessons on Love and Landscape and Sheila Squillante, Beautiful Nerve, and will read them, soon.
-I will eventually read others by them all, too.
+A poetry book by Sheila Squillante, Beautiful Nerve, sits on my nightstand, and I read a page now and again.
+I will eventually read others by them and classmates, too.

-2. Dr. Janet Sturman at The University of Arizona has been very kind through the years, willing to give me a recommendation when I need one.
+2. Dr. Janet S. from The University of Arizona has been very kind through the years, willing to give me a recommendation when I need one.
 I worked as her TA during music graduate school.

-3. Bonné de Blas was my coworker at Borders, is an inspiration as a writer and an artist.
+3. Bonné B. was my coworker at Borders, is an inspiration as a writer and an artist.
 She has been very supportive throughout the years.

 4. Robin G. and Ivo always listen to my dreamy endeavors, the many that I share with them on a daily, weekly, monthly, and yearly basis, and are unconditionally supportive, even after I fail.